cormacjlong/cloudresumechallenge-platform/README.md

 # Cloud Resume Challenge - Setup Repository

-This repository contains the Bicep code for deploying the shared resources used by both the backend and frontend of my [Cloud Resume Challenge](https://cloudresumechallenge.dev) project.
+This repository contains the Bicep code for deploying the shared resources used by both the backend and frontend of my <a href="https://cloudresumechallenge.dev" target="_blank">Cloud Resume Challenge</a> project.

 ## Overview